Our Creative Director Chris Hill discusses how you can cultivate your creative genius through your passions and hobbies, to help you ‘hatch’ ideas.

 - Having the willpower to go to the gym and turn down free muffins.

 - Our Head of Brand Strategy, Simon Hall’s announcement that his rescued ex-battery chickens laid 3 eggs (check out their Instagram page @the.mothercluckers).

 - The arrival of supplies for our recent interiors refurbishment project.

 Naturally, we could be celebrating a few recent new business wins of which the entire team has worked diligently to achieve, but I love the fact that we celebrate the small things as well as the big.

-But this also got me thinking about eggs, and not the calcium carbonate housed infant chicken variety, but the fragile ideas and dreams we all hold in the corners of our minds.
+But this also got me thinking about eggs, and not the calcium carbonate housed infant chicken variety, but the fragile ideas and dreams we all hold in our minds.

 The importance of pursuing what you love